flynn-d/home/about/index.md

 - git + GitHub

 ##### Proficiency for specific jobs
 Some projects require spatial modeling, latent variable modeling, hierarchical Bayesian approaches.
-Visualization tools needed may be Tableau, Plot.ly, of simply nicely-formatted graphics in a publishable PDF.
+Visualization tools needed may be interactive, web-hosted, or simply nicely-formatted graphics in a publishable PDF.
 There's a large number of tools I use for these types of tasks, including:
 - ArcGIS, spatial data analysis packages in R
 - Stan
 - Tableau, Plot.ly, Shiny